-Strict diet doesn’t seem to end for mums, does it?
+A strict diet doesn’t seem to end for mums, does it?
 Starting from pre-pregnancy up until their baby doesn’t need to breastfeed anymore, it sure does take a long time.
 The confinement period is not an exemption from that.
 In fact, one might even consider this the strictest dietary period out of everything!

 “Never Give In To Cravings”

 A mum is not new to this rule, especially after going through nine months of pregnancy – a diet is also implemented.
-However, compared to this confinement period practice, pregnancy diet seems pretty tame.
+However, compared to this confinement period practice, the pregnancy diet seems pretty tame.

 The rule can go as far as not eating anything with salt as it creates unnecessary water in your organs.
 Plus, it affects the taste of the mum’s breastmilk.
 I don’t know about you but I’m sure a baby wouldn’t want salty milk.

 Common food cravings involve pizza, ramen, pasta, and all other yummy foods that are unfortunately too high in salt and sugar.
 These will only impede the mum’s recovery as well.

 The purpose of this strict diet is to rid the body of dirty blood, heal wounds, and help with the mum’s breastmilk production.
 After childbirth, the body is expected to be weak but still multitasking in order to recuperate and produce food for the new mum’s baby.

 Well, the new mum has no choice but to stick with her prescribed diet.
 As much as possible, food outside of her recommended diet is completely prohibited.
 We’re talking pizza, hot wings, beef noodles, cakes, and everything else on the full course spectrum.